The Roosevelt New Orleans: The first Roosevelt era

 In 1923, Theodore Grunewald sold the hotel to a business group headed by Joseph, Felix, and Luca Vacarro.
 Immediately after the purchase the new owners put forth plans to tear down the original hotel building, build a new tower the same height as the Annex, and redesign the interior of the Annex.
-The Vacarro group spent $500,000 in the redesign alone, mainly redecorating and updating designs.
-The hotel was officially renamed the Roosevelt Hotel on October 31, 1923, in honor of President Theodore Roosevelt, whose efforts building the Panama Canal had been tremendous for the city of New Orleans, financially.
+The Vacarro group spent $500,000 on the redesign alone, mainly redecorating and updating designs.
+The hotel was officially renamed The Roosevelt Hotel on October 31, 1923, in honor of President Theodore Roosevelt, whose efforts building the Panama Canal had been tremendous for the city of New Orleans, financially.
 A ceremony was held in the Romanesque Room (now known as the Blue Room) to commemorate the name change.

 On October 1, 1925, the new Baronne Street tower was opened.
 It was 16 stories tall and once again gave the hotel space to add even more amenities.
 The new tower added a barber shop, a coffee shop, and stores which faced the street.
 By the end of 1925, the Romanesque Room became the Venetian Room and was known as a premiere jazz venue.
 The hotel began a tradition of decorating its block-long lobby for Christmas.
 The tradition continues to this day and has become a local icon of the holiday season.

-In 1933, the Hotel was operated by Niagara Falls businessman Frank A. Dudley and the United Hotels Company. until a group named the New Orleans Roosevelt Corporation began an effort to acquire the hotel from the Vacarro Group.
+In 1933, the hotel was operated by Niagara Falls businessman Frank A. Dudley and the United Hotels Company. until a group named the New Orleans Roosevelt Corporation began an effort to acquire the hotel from the Vacarro Group.
 The group was headed by Seymour Weiss who had started his career at the hotel as the barber shop manager.
 He was later promoted to the Head of Publicity and Conventions, Associate Manager, Assistant Manager, and eventually General Manager of the hotel.
-In 1931, he became the Vice President and Managing Director.
+In 1931, he became the Vice President and managing director.
 The sale of the hotel to Weiss's group was finalized on December 12, 1934.

 After the purchase by Weiss, major changes and upgrades began throughout the hotel.
 The marble staircase in the lobby was removed and a ceiling was installed.
 This allowed the hotel to create more meeting space on the mezzanine level.
 The Grand Ballroom that was created at this was the largest meeting room in the city.
 All of the hotel's guest rooms were completely refurbished, and the Tip Top Club on the 12th floor was converted into guest suites.
 The Venetian Room was closed and remodeled.
 On December 31, 1935, the Blue Room opened and was, for decades, the premiere music venue in the city.
 The performers in the earlier years of the Blue Room included Glenn Miller, Tommy Dorsey, Sammy Kaye, and Guy Lombardo.
 On August 1, 1938, the Main Bar (now named the Sazerac Bar) opened.
 Its mahogany bar, walnut-paneled walls, and Paul Ninas murals are still a focal point of the hotel.
 On September 1, 1938, the Fountain Lounge opened.